 Discover more of Shanghai under your own steam!
 Spend the whole day exploring the winding alleys of the Old Town, the famous Shanghai Museum, or indulge in some last-minute shopping and experience some local cuisine.

 Time to return home!
 After breakfast you’ll transfer to Shanghai airport for your flight home.
-Your taxi will be waiting upon your arrival to transfer you back home.

 For those customers who wish to take advantage of the 3 day Hong Kong extension – click extensions tab above.